About

-Rose is a writer and teacher.
-Her poetry appears in a variety of publications, including Narrative, Los Angeles Review of Books Quarterly, New England Review, Fence, Image, Asymptote, and Alaska Quarterly Review as well as on poets.org.
-She has received Orison Books’ Best Spiritual Literature Award in Poetry and the Patricia Dobler Poetry Award.
+Rose is a poet and teacher.
+Her poetry appears in New England Review, Narrative, Los Angeles Review of Books Quarterly, Fence, Image, Prairie Schooner, Alaska Quarterly Review, on poets.org, and elsewhere.
+A Best New Poets and Best of the Net nominee, she has received Orison Books’ Best Spiritual Literature Award in Poetry and the Patricia Dobler Poetry Award, and is a finalist for the Beullah Rose Poetry Prize.
+Her translations of poems by Palestinian Lebanese writer May Ziadeh were spotlit by the Academy of American Poets.
 She also writes fiction and nonfiction.

-Born in Southern California and raised there by a single mom, she is a first-generation college graduate who studied Literature and went on to earn advanced degrees in English and Native American Studies.
-She also holds an MFA from Columbia University, where she was a Teaching Fellow.
+Born in California and raised there by her mother and grandmother, she is a first-generation college graduate who studied Literature and went on to earn advanced degrees in English and Native American Studies.
+She also holds an MFA in Poetry from Columbia University, where she was awarded a Creative Writing Teaching Fellowship.
+She has worked as a baker, florist, metalsmith, fence mender, secretary, bookseller, seamstress, and more.

 She lives in Montana.